OneBobone/SpotifySync-Installer/README.md

-# NuvoSpotifySyncService
+#SpotifySyncService / NuvoSpotifySync
-The Service for NuvoSpotifySync
+- The Nuvo/Mirage app Support for SpotifySync

 0. Make a copy of the C:\ProgramData\Autonomic Controls\Data folder and save it somewhere as backup.

-1. If you have not already, Login in to Spotify.com from your default browser (Chrome or Edge) with your Spotify UserName.
+1. If you have not already, Login in to Spotify.com from your default browser (tested for Chrome) with your Spotify UserName.
 If asked to remember the credentials, allow the browser to do so.

-2. Download the latest version of SpotifySync Installer from Github: Releases · OneBobone/NuvoSpotifySync-Service Launch the Installer.
+2. Download the latest version of SpotifySync Installer from Github: Releases · OneBobone/SpotifySync-Installer Launch the Installer.
 Allow to make a shortcut.

 3. Run SpotifySync.exe as Administrator with the shortcut (and UpdateTable as default) to control that it works nicely.